 While I don’t have an issue with corn, I definitely have an issue with genetically modified (GMO) corn which has been linked with all manner of serious health problems and was found to induce huge tumors in rats (this study was quietly retracted during Thanksgiving due to the messy public relations it was causing the biotech industry, not because of bad science).

 Since basically all nonorganic corn nowadays is GMO, ordering a gluten free dish at the Olive Garden was definitely a no go.
 However, the most disturbing thing about the GMO gluten free menu was the children’s Penne Rigate with Marinara.

 I ended up ordering the parmesan encrusted tilapia that was absolutely terrible (it tasted like microwaved dish soap, no kidding).
 At least the asparagus on the side was good.

 Eating Gluten Free?
 Watch out for the GMOs!

-My experience at The Olive Garden got me to thinking about the silent and very serious GMO problem that pervades supposedly healthier, gluten free items.
+My experience at The Olive Garden got me to thinking about the silent and very serious GMO problem that exists with supposedly healthier gluten free products.

 Examination of typical foods stocking the gluten free aisle at the supermarket and at the healthfood store in the days after my Olive Garden experience confirmed my suspicion that those who choose to eat gluten free processed foods have unknowingly exchanged gluten for another ingredient that is much, much worse: GMOs.